Excel export in Blazor Pivot Table component

 Add header and footer while exporting

-The Excel export provides an option to include header and footer content for the excel document before exporting.
-In-order to add header and footer, define Header and Footer properties in ExcelExportProperties and pass it as a parameter to the ExportToExcelAsync method.
+The Excel export provides an option to include header and footer content for the Excel document before exporting.
+To add header and footer, define Header and Footer properties in ExcelExportProperties and pass it as a parameter to the ExportToExcelAsync method.

 @using Syncfusion.Blazor.PivotView